anthonysalvato3/anthonysalvato3.github.io/_posts/2025-04-06-diet-and-stress-the-connection.markdown

     <figcaption>Stress-Induced Diabetes: <a href="https://pmc.ncbi.nlm.nih.gov/articles/PMC9561544/">https://pmc.ncbi.nlm.nih.gov/articles/PMC9561544/</a></figcaption>
 </figure>

 It's important to understand that cortisol naturally fluctuates throughout the day and doesn't cause harm at normal physiological levels.
 Problems arise only with prolonged, elevated exposure.
 That means less cortisol is not inherently better—too little cortisol comes with its own set of issues.
 What matters most is maintaining cortisol within a healthy physiological range.
+Additionally, Cushing's syndrome differs from more typical forms of metabolic dysfunction because it results from direct glucocorticoid exposure rather than from indirect exposure via the HPA axis.
+While not a perfect 1-to-1 mirror of chronic stress, it still serves as a useful reference.

 #### Why Does Chronic Stress Have These Effects?